Budapestby VisitCity Guides

 Budapest offers extensive free WiFi throughout the city, particularly in tourist areas.
 While convenient, these networks come with significant limitations and security concerns.

-Tourist using public WiFi at a Budapest café
+Person using smartphone next to Free WiFi sign at a café counter

 Public WiFi can be found in: